Twelfth grade

-Twelfth grade, 12th grade, senior year, or grade 12 is the final year of secondary school in most of the world.
-It may also be referred to as class 12 or Year 13.
-In most countries, students are usually between the ages of 17 and 18 years old.
+Twelfth Grade (also known as Grade 12, Senior Year, Standard 12, 12th Standard, 12th Class, or Class 12th or Class 12) is the name in many parts of the world for the twelfth and final year of formal or compulsory education, typically the final year of secondary school and K–12.
+Students in twelfth grade are usually 17-18 years old.
 Some countries have a thirteenth grade, while other countries do not have a 12th grade/year at all.
-Twelfth grade is typically the last year of high school (graduation year).

 Australia

 In Australia, the twelfth grade is referred to as Year 12.
 In New South Wales, students are usually 16 or 17 years old when they enter Year 12 and 17 or 18 years during graduation (end of year).
 A majority of students in Year 12 work toward getting an ATAR (Australian Tertiary Admission Rank).
 Up until the start of 2020 the OP (Overall Position, which applies only to students in the state of Queensland) was used.
 Both of these allow/allowed them access to courses at university.
 In Western Australia, this is achieved by completing the WACE; in South Australia, this is achieved by completing the SACE; in Victoria, this is achieved by completing the VCE; in the Australian Capital Territory, this is achieved by completing the AST and in New South Wales this is achieved by completing the HSC.

-In New South Wales, when completing the [HSC], students are required to satisfactorily complete at least 10 units of study in ATAR courses which must include: